New around here?

 Behind the emergence of these incredible mobile photos are countless amazing photographers who, everyday, redefine and push the limits of this art.
-So we asked the world's best mobile photographers just how exactly they create art with their phones.
-Here are their 10 tips for taking stunning photos...right from your phone.
+So we asked the world's best just how exactly they create art with their phones.
+Here are their over 20 mobile photography tips for taking stunning photos...right from your phone.
 And when you're through, you might not be able to help yourself from printing them, too.

 Explore the way they see the world, understand how they approach their craft, and learn what's in their toolkit.

 When composing, look for lines (literal or figurative) that will provide a sense of movement and direction to your image.
 Leading lines help draw your viewer into an image and encourage their eyes to travel fully across and around it.

 I shoot on an iPhone 7plus and use lens attachments from Moment.
 To process my images, I may use some or all of these, depending on the photo: SKRWT, Priime, Snapseed, and Touch Retouch.

 For blur on purpose shots, I almost always use the native camera on my iPhone, although any app that lets you lock exposure and focus separately will do.
 It's pretty simple, really.
 I wait until around sunset when car lights start coming on, and I find a good street that will make for nice bokeh lights.
 I then open my camera and lock the focus on something very close (generally I use a ring on my finger since it has good defined edges).
 Then, I'll hold the camera up to my actual scene I want to blur and use the exposure adjustment slider to get the scene to its proper exposure.